Why Stroman changed to No. 0 (and what it has to do with Reyes)

 Extra bases

-Due to light rain and temperatures in the 60s — Florida’s version of winter — the Mets canceled most of their Friday workout, including a three-inning scrimmage. … Highlighting the Mets’ road roster Saturday: Brandon Nimmo, J.D.
+Because of light rain and temperatures in the 60s — Florida’s version of winter — the Mets canceled most of their Friday workout, including a three-inning scrimmage … Highlighting the Mets’ road roster Saturday: Brandon Nimmo, J.D.
 Davis and Amed Rosario.
-In Port St. Lucie, Pete Alonso, Jeff McNeil, Michael Conforto, Wilson Ramos and others will play the Marlins. … Yoenis Cespedes’ running progression has not advanced to sprinting or side-to-side movement yet, manager Luis Rojas said. … The Mets’ team-bonding activity Friday night was a private showing of “Just Mercy,” starring Michael B. Jordan and Jamie Foxx.
+In Port St. Lucie, Pete Alonso, Jeff McNeil, Michael Conforto, Wilson Ramos and others will play the Marlins … Yoenis Cespedes’ running progression has not advanced to sprinting or side-to-side movement yet, manager Luis Rojas said … The Mets’ team-bonding activity Friday night was a private showing of “Just Mercy,” starring Michael B. Jordan and Jamie Foxx.